Game Management Unit 44A

 These two hunt areas offer mountain ranges with every type of bighorn sheep habitat from low rolling hills to high craggy cliffs.
 Access is better in some mountain ranges than others.
 The Granite Wash has the most access with the Harcuvar having the least.
 There are 9 developed sheep waters in these hunt units although bighorn sheep rarely are actively watering during our December hunts.

 There are 4 major BLM Wilderness Areas in the 44A, the Harquahala (now in 42 BHS hunt), Gibraltar (44A West), Tres Alamos (44A East), and Harcuvar (44A East).

-Overview: Over the life of this hunt, approximately 35-40 elk have been taken.
+Overview: Since this hunt was established, approximately 35-40 elk have been taken.
 In the past, most of the elk taken were cows or small bulls.
 This area is not conducive to aerial surveys because of the low population and the dense vegetation that the elk inhabit.
 When the hunt was started, a number of years ago, the population estimate was 40-60.

 Most hunters find these elk hunts to be very difficult and challenging.
 Hunters should be aware that access is limited do to road closures and thick habitat.
 An ATV is recommended and/or hunters should plan on packing animals through thick vegetation.

 Small groups of elk are located throughout the year in the river bottoms of the Big Sandy and Santa Maria Rivers upstream of Alamo Lake, and those portions of the Bill Williams River directly above Alamo Lake.
 These river bottoms are wide and dominated with dense thickets of cottonwood, willow, mesquite and salt cedar trees.
 There may be multiple stream channels that may contain flowing water or moist soil conditions.